 Ozone is a molecule of three oxygen atoms.
 Ozone attacks lung tissue by reacting chemically with it.

-Los Angeles remains at the top of this list as it has for all but one of the 20 reports.
-Los Angeles also recorded more unhealthy ozone days in this report, measured by weighted average.
+Los Angeles remains at the top of the list of most polluted cities for ozone, as it has for all but one of the 21 reports, despite the metro area's continued fight against ozone.
+Los Angeles-Long Beach also recorded more unhealthy ozone days in this report, measured by weighted average.

-In addition to Los Angeles, 16 others among the 25 cities with the worst ozone pollution each had a higher average of unhealthy days in 2015-2017, including some of the nation's largest metropolitan areas: New York City; Chicago; San Diego; Denver; Phoenix; Houston; Las Vegas; Philadelphia; Washington-Baltimore; and Salt Lake City.
-Many smaller cities on that list also suffered from more ozone: Visalia, CA; Sacramento, CA; El Centro, CA; Chico, CA; El Paso-Las Cruces, TX-NM; and Sheboygan, WI.
+In addition to Los Angeles, 13 others among the 25 cities with the worst ozone pollution each had a higher weighted average of unhealthy days in 2016-2018, including some of the nation's largest metropolitan areas: Phoenix, Las Vegas, Denver, Salt Lake City, Chicago and Milwaukee.
+Many smaller cities on that list also suffered from more ozone: Visalia, CA; Bakersfield, CA; El Centro, CA; El Paso-Las Cruces, TX-NM; Chico, CA; Fort Collins, CO; and Sheboygan, WI.

-Regional Differences.
 Cities in the West and the Southwest continue to dominate the most-ozone-polluted list.
-California retains its historic distinction with 10 of the 25 most-polluted cities in that state.
-The Southwest continues to fill most of the remaining slots, with eight of the 25 cities.
-Texas has three cities in the 25 most-polluted list: Houston, Dallas-Fort Worth and El Paso.
-Colorado has two: Denver and Fort Collins.
+California retains its historic distinction, as it is home to 10 of the 25 most polluted cities.
+The Southwest continues to fill most of the remaining slots, with eight of the 25 cities, including three in Texas—Houston, El Paso, and Dallas-Fort Worth.
+Colorado has two—Denver and Fort Collins.
 Arizona, Nevada and Utah each have one.

 The findings show the continued impact of transported pollution that moves ozone and ozone precursors across state lines.
-Chicago's ozone crosses Lake Michigan to reach Sheboygan, WI.
-Fairfield County, CT, remains the county with the highest ozone in the eastern half of the nation because of the transported ozone from other states.
+For example, emissions generated in Chicago cross Lake Michigan to reach Sheboygan, WI.
+Fairfield County, CT, remains the county with the highest ozone in the eastern half of the nation because of the transported ozone and ozone precursors from upwind states.